SSWConsulting/SSW.Rules.Content/rules/password-manager/rule.md

 ---
 type: rule
-title: Do you use a password manager?
+title: Passwords - Do you use a password manager?
 uri: password-manager
 authors:
   - title: Adam Cogan